Critically Endangered Turtles That Might Disappear Forever

 Palea steindachner (Wattle-necked softshell turtle)

-As an Amazon Associate, I earn from qualifying purchases.
-The wattle-necked softshell turtle (Palea steindachneri) is a unique freshwater turtle known for the fleshy wattles on its neck and its flat, leathery shell.
-It is a softshell species that spends most of its life underwater, using stealth and speed to survive.
-Scientific Classification Kingdom: AnimaliaPhylum:…
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article The wattle-necked softshell turtle (Palea steindachneri) is a unique freshwater turtle known for the fleshy wattles on its neck and its flat, leathery shell.
+It is a softshell species that spends most of its life…

 -